|ED SMITH STADIUM|

 The renovation kept the good parts of Ed Smith Stadium and overhauled the weaknesses.
 On the plus side, Ed Smith Stadium has always been a very intimate ballpark: you’re never really far from any action at Ed Smith as there’s little foul territory, so the first few rows are very close to the action, and a fairly narrow walkway runs between the ballpark and 12th Street (formerly open and the site of Marge’s hamburgers, now a covered area).
 The whole complex occupies a relatively small footprint in Sarasota, so it’s easy to get around with easy access to players and facilities.

 The renovation took the bones of Ed Smith Stadium and put a shiny new Spanish Mediterranean veneer over the concrete, transforming Ed Smith’s brutalism to a very nice Florida-themed design featuring light stucco and decorative clay elements.
 What came out of the plan from Smith, Sarasota-based Hoyt Architects and Washington-based architect David Schwarz (who worked on Rangers Ballpark in Arlington, among other facilities): a second-level concourse, new entryway, extended canopy, berm seating, expanded clubhouses, picnic area, and 1,500 more seats (with a total of 7,100 seat reclaimed from Oriole Park at Camden Yards), all built in what’s known locally as the Sarasota style of architecture.
 The total cost of the project was $31 million, and that included upgrades to the adjacent Sarasota Sports Complex – which features four-and-a-half practice fields and 35,000 square feet of clubhouses and office space – as well as renovations to the run-down facilities at the Buck O’Neil complex at Twin Lakes Park (6700 Clark Road).
-The issue of the playing fields and clubhouse conditions at Twin Lakes Park was a contentious one before renovations; some other MLB teams refused to send their minor-league squads games for spring-training games, so a 2011 renovation of the entire facility.
+The issue of the playing fields and clubhouse conditions at Twin Lakes Park was a contentious one before renovations; some other MLB teams refused to send their minor-league squads games for spring-training games, so a 2011 renovation of the entire facility was undertaken.

 If your memories are of Ed Smith when the Reds or White Sox played there, you owe yourself a return visit.